kevinfjbecker/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)

 ### 2. Which averaged 5-minute interval contains the maximum number of steps?
+#### 805 (8:05 AM) is the 5-minute interval that, on average, contains the maximum number of steps: 206.1698

 ```r
 (function(d) { # get summarized steps per day